 |I contact Maine State Police again 2 1/2 years later|

-It was a day or so before 1983 Labor Day weekend
+It was a day or so before the 1983 Labor Day weekend

 when I called the Maine State Police Barracks and spoke with Shuman.
-I had finally fount the
+I had finally found the

 of three years old and I hadn’t heard a word from